mpopv/pmtds/README.md

 ## What The Heck is This

 I like to nest media queries inside elements in SCSS, but I was sick of writing out media queries for small responsive changes, especially if I need multiple. **pmtds** is a mixin designed to alleviate the stress of nested media queries.
 Put up to three media queries on a single line.
-(Or edit this library and put sixty in on a single line.
+(Or edit this library and put sixty on a single line.
 Do whatever the heck you want.
 I'm a README, not a cop.)

 ```scss
   div.responsive {